wearechilli/vite-generator-chilli/README.md

 ## Syncing database & assets

 Inside `./scripts` you can find a set of bash scripts to sync databases and assets between local and remote.
-Run the scripts via npm:
+Run the scripts via npm `npm run <task> <branch>`:

     npm run db:pull master # the last argument is the branch name npm run db:push master